Morel Mushrooms: A Forager’s Guide to the Spring Honeycomb Cap

 Nutrition Profile of Morels

 Rich in vitamin D and several B vitamins, including folate, niacin, pantothenic acid, riboflavin, and thiamine, morels also provide potassium, phosphorus, calcium, magnesium, and iron.
+They are also a respectable source of plant protein for a fungus (about 3 grams per 100 grams cooked) and very low in calories.

 Going Morel Hunting?
-Read This First!
+Read This First

 fresh picked morel mushrooms in a basket on moss forest floor